 Figure 1.
 Conceptual Overview.

+Use Cases

 about this section

 The Use Cases section starts with showing how the user will interact with the Local Host through the UI and continues on to describe the automated features that operate on the Local Host as background processes not directly viewable by the user.